solo-io/supergloo/docs/content/reference/api/selector.md

 <a name="core.zephyr.solo.io.ServiceSelector"></a>

 ### ServiceSelector
-Global selector used to select resources from any set of clusters, namespaces, and/or labels<br>Specifies a method by which to select pods within a mesh for the application of rules and policies.<br>Only one of (labels + namespaces + cluster) or (resource refs) may be provided.
-If all four are provided, it will be considered an error, and the Status of the top level resource will be updated to reflect an IllegalSelection.<br>Currently only selection on the local cluster is supported, indicated by a nil cluster field.<br>Valid: 1. selector: labels: foo: bar hello: world namespaces: - default cluster: "cluster-name" 2. selector: refs: - name: foo namespace: bar<br>Invalid: 1. selector: labels: foo: bar hello: world namespaces: - default cluster: "cluster-name" refs: - name: foo namespace: bar<br>By default labels will select across all namespaces, unless a list of namespaces is provided, in which case it will only select from those.
-An empty or nil list is equal to AllNamespaces.<br>If no labels are given, and only namespaces, the full list of resources from the namespace will be selected.<br>The following selector will select all resources with the following labels in every namespace, in the local cluster:<br>selector: labels: foo: bar hello: world<br>Whereas the next selector will only select from the specified namespaces (foo, bar), in the local cluster:<br>selector: labels: foo: bar hello: world namespaces - foo - bar<br>This final selector will select all resources of a given type in the target namespace (foo), in the local cluster:<br>selector namespaces - foo - bar labels: hello: world
+Select Kubernetes services<br>Only one of (labels + namespaces + cluster) or (resource refs) may be provided.
+If all four are provided, it will be considered an error, and the Status of the top level resource will be updated to reflect an IllegalSelection.<br>Valid: 1. selector: labels: foo: bar hello: world namespaces: - default cluster: "cluster-name" 2. selector: refs: - name: foo namespace: bar<br>Invalid: 1. selector: labels: foo: bar hello: world namespaces: - default cluster: "cluster-name" refs: - name: foo namespace: bar<br>By default labels will select across all namespaces, unless a list of namespaces is provided, in which case it will only select from those.
+An empty list is equal to AllNamespaces.<br>If no labels are given, and only namespaces, all resources from the namespaces will be selected.<br>The following selector will select all resources with the following labels in every namespace, in the local cluster:<br>selector: matcher: labels: foo: bar hello: world<br>Whereas the next selector will only select from the specified namespaces (foo, bar), in the local cluster:<br>selector: matcher: labels: foo: bar hello: world namespaces - foo - bar<br>This final selector will select all resources of a given type in the target namespace (foo), in the local cluster:<br>selector matcher: namespaces - foo - bar labels: hello: world

 | Field | Type | Label | Description |